ExistensialReset/flowmosr/README.md

 It may feel unfamiliar, uneven, or quiet at first.

-But, yes, that’s the beginning of Flow.
+But, that’s the beginning of Flow.
 Not as a system — but as a shift in how people relate to each other.

 ---